• Explore. Learn. Thrive. Fastlane Media Network

 Listen on: EcomCrew.com | Apple Podcasts | Spotify

-Mike and Dave are 7-figure ecommerce operators who have been publishing weekly since 2015 – over 629 episodes and counting.
+Dave and Mike are 7 figure ecommerce operators who have been publishing weekly since 2015, now with over 700 episodes in the archive.
+Dave has taken the lead as primary host in recent seasons, while Mike continues to appear regularly.
 What sets EcomCrew apart is the candor.
 They talk about the deals that went sideways, the suppliers who let them down, the strategies that didn’t work.
 That kind of honesty is rare in this space and genuinely valuable.

-If you sell physical products – whether on Shopify, Amazon, or both – EcomCrew is one of the most grounded, practical shows available.
+If you sell physical products on Shopify, Amazon, or both, EcomCrew is one of the most grounded and practical shows available.
 No hype, no guru energy.
 Just two operators who’ve been in the trenches for a decade sharing what they know.

 Host: Andrew Youderian

-Best for: Independent ecommerce store owners doing six and seven figures who want peer-level conversation
+Best for: Independent ecommerce store owners doing seven and eight figures who want peer level conversation

-Andrew also runs the EcommerceFuel community, which is one of the most respected private forums for high-revenue ecommerce operators.
+Andrew also runs the eComFuel community (recently rebranded from eCommerceFuel), which is one of the most respected private forums for high revenue ecommerce operators.
 That community connection means the conversations on the podcast often go further than what you’d hear elsewhere.
-If you’re doing real revenue and want peer-level insight, this one belongs in your rotation.
+If you’re doing real revenue and want peer level insight, this one belongs in your rotation.

 6. Honest Ecommerce